LCR-BCCRC/lcr-modules/docs/source/for_users.rst

    | TCRBOA7-T-RNA | mrna     | TCRBOA7    | tumour        | grch37       |
    +---------------+----------+------------+---------------+--------------+

 6. Add the :ref:`lcr-modules-configuration` to your project configuration YAML file (*e.g.* ``config.yaml``).
 If you have unpaired tumour samples, you will need to add a ``pairing_config``.
-Check out :ref:`pairing-configuration` for more information and :ref:`within-the-configuration-file` for an example of how this is done.
+Check out :ref:`handling-unpaired-tumours` section for more information and :ref:`within-the-configuration-file` for an example of how this is done.

    .. code:: yaml